|

 Began at Blackburn St. Peter's FC, a Sunday School

-side, before he joined Nelson FC in 1904, joined Blackburn Rovers FC and
+side, before he joined Nelson FC in 1904, and joined Blackburn Rovers FC

-1925.
+with the club in some capacity until 14 May 1937.
 He did guest with Burnley FC in 1916. |

 Club honours |